-- Constraints cannot be added to an existing Table; the Table must be dropped and created (including the new Constraint in the Create statement) - Comments are not supported on any object type, therefore Enterprise Architect ignores all remark differences
+Constraints cannot be added to an existing Table; the Table must be dropped and created (including the new Constraint in the Create statement)

 Import DDL Script

 This feature allows you to import DDL scripts from a specified directory in your file system, to create Database Model objects in your Enterprise Architect model.
 All of the scripts in the directory, whose filename extensions match with those specified will be imported.